-Criminals, crashes, closings â" The Lee County Sheriff TMs Office can now inform citizens of such incidents through the Nixle alert system.
+Criminals, crashes, closings â" The Lee County Sheriff's Office can now inform citizens of such incidents through the Nixle alert system.

-We're going to use it for advisories such as road closures due to accidents and alerts which consist of missing children, missing persons, hazardous situations, says Capt.
+"We're going to use it for advisories such as road closures due to accidents and alerts which consist of missing children, missing persons, hazardous situations," says Capt.
 Jeffery Kirt.
 Most recently Kirt says they sent an alert about a missing person.

 Through Nixle law enforcement can send texts and emails to users notifying them of these situations in their area instantly.

-We can use it from here in the office, we can use it from out in the field if something comes up, like I said, with an accident and we've had lane closures or something we can do it right there from the accident scene, says Kirt.
+"We can use it from here in the office, we can use it from out in the field if something comes up, like I said, with an accident and we've had lane closures or something we can do it right there from the accident scene," says Kirt.

 Lee County has not had tips come in from the system yet, but APD says they recently received a lead after an alert they sent about a car connected to the Sand Trap homicide.

-Somebody got it on their Nixle alert and the vehicle was located and that was the only way they knew it was the vehicle because they had seen it on the Nixle alert, says Banks.
+"Somebody got it on their Nixle alert and the vehicle was located and that was the only way they knew it was the vehicle because they had seen it on the Nixle alert," says Banks.

-When you get something like this that's free of cost your boss is truly pleased by that, says Banks.
+"When you get something like this that's free of cost your boss is truly pleased by that," says Banks.

 The Albany Police Department says they're also beginning crime alerts through Albany's Code Red system.